sanadhis/ADA-2017/project/README.md

 **Note that the datasets' pickle files are relatively big in term of size, thus we do not include them in our repository.**

-# Issue with Dataset
-* For our main datasets, which is "msd_songs", almost ~50% songs do not have "songs\_hotttnesss".
-This makes us utilize only ~50% of datasets (at maximum).

 # Dataset
 1. [The Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/) :
-The main dataset, contains one million songs metadata with each 52 attributes.
+The main dataset, contains one million songs metadata with each song has 52 attributes.
 Important fields:
-* `song_hotttnesss`: the popularity of a song measured within 0 - 1.
+* `song_hotttnesss`: the popularity of a song measured with value of between 0 - 1.
 * `track_id`: act as primary key for all songs in dataset.

 2. [The musiXmatch Dataset](https://labrosa.ee.columbia.edu/millionsong/musixmatch) :